-Patient, heal thyself: Solution to personalised treatment for chronic infections could lie in patient's own bloodSeptember 20th, 2013 in Immunology /
+Patient, heal thyself: Solution to personalised treatment for chronic infections could lie in patient's own bloodSeptember 20, 2013 in Medicine & Health / Immunology

 A recent discovery by scientists at A*STAR's Singapore Institute for Clinical Sciences (SICS), in close collaboration with researchers at the Singapore Immunology Network (SIgN), provides hope for a new personalised treatment strategy that could use a patient's own blood to treat the infection.
 This could help treat millions of people living with chronic infections such as HIV, Hepatitis B or Hepatitis C. These findings were published in the August 2013 issue of The Journal of Clinical Investigation.